This post was reviewed and updated on 7/9/2020

 Benefits of Leasing

 The biggest reason small business owners consider leasing equipment is the lower initial expense.
-Rather than making a down payment for costly equipment you’re buying, you simply start making your monthly payments after the lease starts.
-This is a boon for businesses, particularly those in the startup phase.
+Rather than making a down payment for expensive equipment, you simply start making your monthly payments after the lease starts.
+It can be helpful for acquiring new equipment without a large outlay of cash.

-You can also benefit from tax deductions on your lease payments, which helps you save more money.
+You may also benefit from tax deductions on your lease payments, as we’ll discuss shortly, which helps you save more money.

 And finally, because a lot of equipment quickly becomes outdated, thanks to rapidly-improving technology, leasing can ensure you have the latest upgrade without being saddled with trying to sell equipment that is past its prime.